Vegan Gizdodo: A Plant-Based Twist on a Classic Nigerian Starter

 by admin

-I decided to make a plant-based version of gizdodo a Nigerian side dish, appetiser (or main dish if you so choose) that has become popular over the years.
+I decided to make a plant-based version of gizdodo a Nigerian side dish, appetizer/starter (or main dish if you so choose) that has become popular over the years.
 It is often served at gatherings, parties, weddings, or any other time people are gathered and celebrating.
 To be honest, it’s not clear when exactly gizdodo became a thing, but it has definitely become popular of late.
 For instance, I don’t recall coming across this dish when visiting Nigeria as a child.
 What is it?
 You may ask.
 Well it is usually fried plantains (aka dodo) and fried gizzards mixed into a hot peppery sauce.
 Nigerians, especially those in the southern part of the country, and more particularly in Lagos, love their hot pepper.

 gizdodo recipe